Suppressing your appetite is actually quite easy, but does that mean you should do it?

 #6.
 Sparkling Mineral Water

-This is probably my most favorite of all of the natural appetite suppressants.
+This is probably my favorite of all of the natural appetite suppressants.

 Because it’s very effective, it’s cheap and it’s incredibly safe.